Niapoll/Andrev/README.md

 ```bash
 docker exec -ti andrev /bin/bash
 ```

+> [!NOTE]
-> *Remark*: **attach** connects to your primary terminal session.
+> **attach** connects to your primary terminal session.
 When this session stops the container will be stopped also. **exec** creates new secondary terminal session.
 This session will be automatically closed after closing of primary session.